Modified February 24, 2018 9:55 am

-Blank Names, Index Name, Sort Names, Married Name, Selected Name, Name Styles, U.S. Standard Name style, Name Title Field, Name Style sorting, Name Style Templates
+Blank Names, Index Name, Sort Names, Married Name, Selected Name, Name Styles, U.S. Standard Name style, Name Title Field, Name Style sorting and indexes, Name Style Templates

 Irregular Dates, Old Style, Modifiers, Question Mark, Say/Circa, After, Same-day Ordering, Internal Structure, Sort Order, BC Dates

 F2 Sort Code, L10 Codes, Place Styles, Repository Place Styles, Short Place, Second Site Places, Latitude/Longitude

 My Place Usage: U.S. locations, Non-U.S. Locations, General Conventions

 Long ‘s’, Non-ANSI, Special Use

 One of TMG’s distinguishing features is its robust ability to document sources that support the genealogy data.
 I have multiple chapters on this topic as this is an area that especially lends itself to customization and personal standardization, and believe one should carefully document the many personal choices associated with this topic.